The News Quiz: Ep8. Mr. Starmer Goes To Washington

 The problem is, of course, is it's not actually entirely clear whether Ukraine has substantial reserves or deposits of rare earth minerals.

-in as much as initially Trump was sort of saying, you know, well, the United States wants its money back, it wants $500 billion from Ukraine and 50% at least of the mineral profits in perpetuity.
+in as much as initially Trump was sort of saying, you know, well, the United States wants its money back.

 And the 500 billion appears to have been dropped, which suggests that Trump may not actually get very much at all, especially if there aren't any rare earth minerals.

-Like a really depressing addition of time tank.
+Won't that be brilliant?
+Like a really depressing addition of time team.

-They just dig down and it's just one little bit of pottery that
+They just dig down, and it's just one little bit of pottery that

 was bought at a car boot in 1997.

+Putin's now offering a counter-offer, isn't he?
 So he's offering minerals in territories he's just occupied, which I think is a proper move.

 That's the equivalent of me trying to sell my mum and dad's house while they're still sat in the conservatory watching tipping point.

 Basically, he wants a refund for America's military aid to Ukraine.
+That seems to be essentially what he's.

-most of which was spent in money given to American arms companies, of course, and so has never left the United States.
+Yeah, most of which was spent in money given to American arms companies, of course, and so has never left the United States.

 But it does, again, highlight the transactional nature of Trumpist politics.